Emergency care is provided 24 hours per day, 7 days per week by physicians and registered nurses who have specialized training in emergency medicine.

 The way care is provided in the Emergency Department is different from an Urgent Care visit or a visit with your family physician.
 With those appointments, you are placed on a schedule and assessments are made regarding your overall health.

 In the Emergency Department, everything is based on the condition of your problem.
-The more critical or life-threatening that problem is, the sooner you will be seen.
+The more critical or life-threatening the problem is, the sooner you will be seen.
 Federal law requires that we provide care in this manner.

 The staff treats emergencies from inconvenient injuries and illnesses that interrupt vacations to life-threatening incidents.
 With state-of-the-art diagnostic equipment adjacent to the department, X-rays and laboratory work are processed quickly, allowing faster diagnosis and treatment.
 Dr. Allan Mottram directs the medical care of patients in the Emergency Room and governs the implementation of established ER and hospital policies.